Glock 26 vs 19. Which Is Better For Concealed Carry?

 Truth be told, no matter which gun you pick between the Glock 19 vs Glock 26, you're getting a solid firearm.
 Both are accurate, reliable, and shoot very well.
 Granted, neither is a tack drivin' sniper pistol with a custom shop trigger.
 Glocks are merely hard-working guns that will go "bang" when you need them to and will generally hit what you aim them at.

 Everything you need, nothing you don't...but you'll probably find one is better for you than the other.

 The Glock 19 occupies a fantastic middle ground between a service pistol and a carry pistol.
-They're compact enough for most people to carry every day, but some people find them too big to conceal well without layers or may find them uncomfortable to carry.
-Ultimately, if you can't easily or comfortably carry a pistol, you're going to find excuses to not carry it which a few people ahve done with their Glock 19.
+They're compact enough for most people to carry every day, but some people find them to be more gun than they want to deal with.

 The best thing to do is to handle both and shoot both.
 Get to a gun store or range that rents guns out for testing purposes.
 Shoot both, get a feel for them.
 You'll get an idea for which one you'll be most confident with, which will be the one to acquire.
 But keep in mind...

 G26 or Glock 19 Concealed Carry Success Depends On You

 While excellent workhorses, Glocks aren't necessarily perfect.
 Some find their ergonomics difficult to deal with and the factory triggers aren't necessarily outstanding, though the Gen 5 pistols are certainly an improvement.